1coderookie/Kobra2MaxInsights/docs/hardware/bed.md

 ## Anycubic LeviQ 2.0 - Automatic Bed 'Leveling' Function

-The printer comes with an automatic 25 point bed 'leveling' function called "Anycubic LeviQ 2.0".
+The printer comes with an automatic 49 point bed 'leveling' function called "Anycubic LeviQ 2.0".
-This function measures the distance of the inductive [ABL sensor](printhead.md#abl-sensor) to the PEI plate in a 5x5 grid, therefore at 25 points.
+This function measures the distance of the inductive [ABL sensor](printhead.md#abl-sensor) to the PEI plate in a 7x7 grid, therefore at 49 points.
 The data will then be used to compensate any deviations in the distance of the surface to the nozzle during printing by moving the printhead up and down along the z-axis.

+When it comes to executing the ABL function of the printer, it's advisable to initially check if the ABL sensor is leveled correctly to get the best results out of the ABL process.
+You can find information about how to do it for your specific model in the section ["ABL Sensor"](printhead.md#abl-sensor).

 !!! warning "Clarification: What ABL Does And What It Does NOT"